bluepenfc/ginsandbox/README.md

 # ginsandbox

-intergrate gin with docker services
+intergrate gin with docker services of redis